themrleon/JSF2Leaf/README.md

 ### Features
 * Simple, just a single tag and you have a map!
-* Support Markers, Layers, Polylines and Circles
+* Support: Markers, Layers, Polylines and Circles
+* Easy, no need to know Leaflet, javascript or any other map API !
 * Small ~ 53 kb
-* Easy, no need to know Leaflet, javascript or any other map API !

 ## Usage
 Just copy <a href="https://github.com/themrleon/JSF2Leaf/raw/master/lib/jsf2leaf.jar">jsf2leaf.jar</a> to: